timescale/docs/mst/mst-multi-node.md

 <Highlight type="deprecation">
 This section describes a feature that is deprecated on Managed Service for TimescaleDB.
-If you want to use multi-node, you can use [Timescale Cloud](/use-timescale/latest/services), our hosted, cloud-native TimescaleDB service.
+If you want to use multi-node, you can use [Timescale](/use-timescale/latest/services), our hosted, cloud-native TimescaleDB service.
 You can also [self-host](/self-hosted/latest/install/) a TimescaleDB installation.
 </Highlight>